oracle/odpi/doc/src/public_enums/dpiStatementType.rst

 DPI_STMT_TYPE_CALL          Identifies a CALL statement used for calling stored
                             procedures and functions.
 The member
                             :member:`dpiStmtInfo.isPLSQL` will be set to 1.
+DPI_STMT_TYPE_MERGE         Identifies a merge statement.
+The member
+                            :member:`dpiStmtInfo.isDML` will be set to 1.
 ==========================  ===================================================